Paired Threshold Graphs: Introduction

+Probabilistic extensions of the deterministic model are possible as well, for example by assuming that the vertices satisfying the two weight constraints are adjacent with high probability, while vertices not satisfying the constraints are adjacent with small probability.
+Another approach to creating probabilistic PT graphs is to allow the vertex weights to be random variables with some prescribed distribution (e.g., uniform or Gaussian).
+Random PT graphs will be discussed elsewhere.

+The main contributions of this work are proofs establishing a number of properties of PT graphs.
+First, we show that PT graphs exhibit a special hierarchical distance decomposition involving unit interval graphs and cliques.
+Second, we exhibit polynomial-time algorithms for deciding if a graph is PT or not.
+Third, we prove that PT graphs have small diameter, avoid ``anti-motifs'' of real social and biological networks as induced subgraphs and include graphs with good clustering coefficients.

 The paper is organized as follows.
-In Section~\ref{Preli}, we briefly review relevant definitions and concepts from graph theory and introduce DT graphs.
-In Section~\ref{DTG}, we characterize the topological properties of DT graphs and some of their forbidden induced subgraphs, and describe a simple decomposition of the graphs.
-This decomposition allows one to find a vertex weight assignment that satisfies the DT graph constraints.
-In Section~\ref{Algorithm}, we provide a polynomial-time algorithm for identifying whether a graph is DT or not.
-In Section~\ref{sec:social}, using the previously devised DT graphs decomposition, we first describe a number of forbidden induced subgraphs of DT graphs and then provide closed formulas for the intersection number and the clustering coefficient of DT graphs as well as a bound on the diameter of DT graphs.
+In Section~\ref{Preli}, we briefly review relevant definitions and concepts from graph theory and introduce PT graphs.
+In Section~\ref{DTG}, we characterize the topological properties of PT graphs and some of their forbidden induced subgraphs, and describe a decomposition of the graphs.
+This decomposition allows one to find a vertex weight assignment that satisfies the PT graph constraints.
+In Section~\ref{Algorithm}, we provide a polynomial-time algorithm for identifying whether a graph is PT or not.
+In Section~\ref{sec:social}, using the previously devised PT graphs decomposition, we first describe a number of forbidden induced subgraphs of PT graphs and then provide closed formulas for the intersection number and the clustering coefficient of PT graphs as well as a bound on the diameter of PT graphs.